Advertiser Disclosure

 Open Jaw

-You could use an open-jaw to fly from New York to Hong Kong, but return to New York from Tokyo-Haneda.
-Your flight path looks like a gaping mouth, which is why it’s called an “open-jaw.”
+You could use an open-jaw to fly from New York to Hong Kong but return to New York from Tokyo Haneda.
+Your flight path looks like a gaping mouth, so it’s called an “open-jaw.”
 Image Credit: Great Circle Mapper

-The last term we’ll talk about is a double open-jaw.
+The last term we’ll discuss is double open-jaw.
 This might be tremendously beneficial if you’re visiting multiple cities!

 Here’s an example of what we mean: